-Eric LaRue will be entering his third season with the Hanover men's and women's tennis programs in 2019-20 after he was added to the athletic department staff in the summer of 2017.
+Eric LaRue will be entering his fourth season with the Hanover men's and women's tennis programs in 2020-21 after he was added to the athletic department staff in the summer of 2017.

 “I want to thank Lynn Hall and the rest of the administrative staff at Hanover for the opportunity to be the head tennis coach at the College,” stated LaRue.
 “I am honored and excited to have the opportunity to build on the success Coach [Ryan] Miller and Coach [Devon] Sharpe have built.”

 LaRue's first season at Hanover was highlighted by the women's program returning to the NCAA Division III National Tournament for the fourth time in the past five seasons.
 The Panthers also defeated Webster (Mo.) in the opening round, earning the program its first national tournament victory.
-The women, who tied a school record for wins in a season, 16, also won their fifth straight Heartland Collegiate Athletic Conference regular season title and carry a 40-match HCAC regular season winning streak into the fall of 2018.
+The women, who tied a school record for wins in a season, 16, also won their fifth straight Heartland Collegiate Athletic Conference regular season title and carry a 39-match HCAC regular season winning streak into the fall of 2018.